jbush001/NyuziProcessor/software/apps/quakeview/README.md

     make run

+The default screen resolution is 640x480.
+To change this, update the variables FB_WIDTH and FB_HEIGHT in the Makefile.

 ## Running on FPGA

 To run on FPGA, type 'make fpgarun'.
 It will transfer the data files over the